JTOne123/Global-Name-Sorter/README.md

 TDD & Tests

 Stress testing 1000000 random name.
 Possible improvements in processing file in chunks rather than all at once.
+Issues with some unicode characters like ⇑.
+Issues with single character names.

 Communicating
 user: via cli interface, display usage